|Treasury, U.S. Lawmakers Weigh in on EU State Aid|

 To support his point, Brittin noted that there are 20,000-plus Google engineers in the U.S., where the majority of the value is created, compared with the 1,000-plus Google engineers in Britain.
 He said he would like to see the number of engineers in Britain increase — and, if it does, the proportion of taxes that Google pays in Britain would increase.

 Asked if Google will be caught by the U.K. Diverted Profits Tax (DPT) going forward, Google’s Vice President of Finance Tom Hutchinson said that, because of the recent settlement, Google is paying the correct amount of U.K. taxes.
 “Going forward, if we are paying the right amount of tax according to the normal rules in the U.K., then DPT wouldn’t apply again,” he said.
-Check out the websites designed for lawyers from Social Firestarter for legal advice and consultation on such issues.

 Asked about similar discussions with tax authorities in Italy and France, Mr. Hutchinson indicated that he isn’t going to comment.
 “We are not confirming those rumors,” he said.